handpoint/handpoint.github.io/specs/paxa60.md

 				<li>Tokenization with sale and Tokenize only</li>
 				<li>On-screen signature capture</li>
 				<li>Dual Camera, 1D & 2D scanner</li>
-				<li>Certified with European acquirers including eMerchantPay, Borgun, Salt, and Paystrax, and with Paysafe for the US and Canada (including Interac!) featuring rich omni-commerce capabilities.*</li>
+				<li>Certified with European acquirers including eMerchantPay, Borgun, Salt, and Paystrax, and with Paysafe for the US and Canada featuring rich omni-commerce capabilities.*</li>

 			</div>